Nexus One

-The Nexus One (codenamed HTC Passion) is an Android smartphone designed and manufactured by HTC as Google's first Nexus smartphone.
-The Nexus became available on January 5, 2010, and features the ability to transcribe voice to text, an additional microphone for dynamic noise suppression, and voice guided turn-by-turn navigation to drivers.
+The Nexus One (codenamed HTC Passion) is an Android-based smartphone designed and manufactured by HTC as Google's first Nexus smartphone.
+The Nexus became available on January 5, 2010, and features the ability to transcribe voice to text, an additional microphone for dynamic noise suppression, and voice-guided turn-by-turn navigation to drivers.

 The device was sold SIM-unlocked and not restricted to use on a single network provider.
 Google offered T-Mobile US and AT&T versions of the phone online in the United States before closing the online store in July 2010.
 A version for use on Vodafone (European) networks was announced on April 26, 2010, available in the United Kingdom four days later.
 On March 16, 2010, the Nexus One became available on the Google web store (Play Store) for sale in Canada for use with most Canadian carriers.
 In May 2010, Google announced the closing of the web store, with the intention to distribute the phone through partners around the world.

 History

 A trademark application for the name "Nexus One" was filed by Google Inc. on December 10, 2009.
 The Nexus One trademark was filed in International Trademark Class 9 for "Computer & Software Products & Electrical & Scientific Products" with description of "Mobile phones".
 On March 15, 2010, it was announced that the application had been declined due to the mark already being granted on December 30, 2008, to Integra Telecom.

-On December 12, 2009, Google confirmed in a blog post that they had begun internal testing of the device.
+On December 12, 2009, Google confirmed in a blog post that it had begun internal testing of the device.
 Google stated that a "mobile lab device" had been given to its employees, at that time Google had not yet confirmed that a device would be sold to consumers.
-Wireless phone and data services for the device were not activated nor billed to Google; it was up to the employees to activate and pay for wireless service on their own.
+Wireless phone and data services for the device were not activated or billed to Google; it was up to the employees to activate and pay for wireless service on their own.

 As of April 2010, the Nexus One had shipped to the US, the UK, Hong Kong, Germany and Singapore, although the phone was not fully localized for non-US markets – the lack of satnav outside the US, UK and Ireland, and the US English "voice keyboard" being the most obvious shortcomings.
-A June 2010 update saw Google Navigation being enabled for additional 11 countries.
+A June 2010 update enabled Google Navigation for an additional 11 countries.